Geetu-Sethi/Customer-Behavior-Analysis-in-Excel/README.md

 ## 📌Data Cleaning & Processing
 Before performing the Analysis on the data based on the Research Questions.
 I would make my hands dirty by cleaning it!!😃😎

-I performed the following steps in cleaning & preprocessing:-
+I performed the following steps in cleaning & processing:-

 1. Duplicates Removal